-The best technique will be recommended after Dr. Lau or Dr. Chin evaluate your child’ s or your own condition, and he will also tell you how to prepare for your surgery.
+The best technique will be recommended after Dr. Lau or Dr. Chin evaluate your condition, and he will also tell you how to prepare for your surgery.

 The head is then wrapped in a bandage for better healing and molding.
 The ears may throb or ache for a few days following surgery, so you will be given a medicine for pain control.
 Stitches are typically removed or dissolved after 7 days, leaving a faint scar in the back of the ear.

 What can ear surgery treat?

 Overly large ears – a condition called macrotia